SKYLIGHTS

 Astronomy: Earth, Sky, and Planets is published as Vault of the Heavens: Exploring the Solar System's Place in the Universe by Barnes and Noble.

-Read "Heaven's Touch: From Killer Stars to Seeds of Life, How We Are Connected to the Universe," Princeton University Press.
+Read "Heaven's Touch: From Killer Stars to Seeds of Life, How We Are Connected to the Universe," Princeton University Press, now in Chinese translation.

 SSTo learn about stellar spectra, read STARS AND THEIR SPECTRA: An Introduction to the Spectral Sequence, Second Ed., with two new chapters and 140 new illustrations, Cambridge University Press (UK or North America), 2011.

-SSNEWEST!
-FIRST MAGNITUDE: A Book of the Bright Sky, World Scientific, 2013.
-Read the interview with Jim Kaler.
+SSLive in town?
+Read FIRST MAGNITUDE: A Book of the Bright Sky, World Scientific, 2013.
+See the interview with Jim Kaler.

 Valid HTML 4.0!
 Copyright © James B. Kaler, all rights reserved.
 The written contents and (unless otherwise specified) the photograph are the property of the author and may not be reproduced in whole or in part without the author's consent except in fair use for educational purposes.